Sunday, August 2

 Registration for the International Great Crate Race Opens, Information Booth

-Registration officially opens at 7 am, but the line starts forming at 5 am and the limited number of slots fill in minutes.
+Registration continues until the 75 available slots are filled, but they go quickly!
 There is a fee of $15 for contestants 12 and older and $10 for children 11 and younger.

 7 to 10 am